alphagov/digitalmarketplace-contained/README.md

 * Clone this repo

-* Clone the apps' Github repos into mount-for-container/apps-github-repos
+* Clone the apps' Github repos into mount-for-container/apps-github-repos (if you are using dm-runner you could just copy the "code" directory over)

 * Build the container: `docker build -t dmp-contained .`

-* Run the container: `docker run -it --mount type=bind,source="$(pwd)"/mount-for-container,target=/dmp-contained/mount dmp-contained /bin/bash`
+* Run the container: `docker run -it --mount type=bind,source="$(pwd)"/mount-for-container,target=/dmp-contained/mount dmp-contained /bin/bash`.
+This is going to open up a shell on the container

-* Once inside the container, run `/usr/local/python3 setup.py`  (this step will need to be made automatic)
+* In the container, run `/usr/local/python3 setup.py`

 ## TODO